LionelDraghi/ArchiCheck/docs/tests/gtkada.md

   Checking that

-  > archicheck -q -lf -r -I gtkada-master
+  > acc -q -lf -r -I gtkada-master

   is identifying the same 862 files (once sorted) than